vTuanpham/Style_transfer/README.md

   * Easier inference
   * Add docs on all args for training
   * Longer training might reduce noise ?
+  * Output image is a bit less saturate than the style
   * Sleep